-Evolution have created their own FAQ sheet which is available on NQT Manager with specific information about the data which they hold and how they manage it.
+Evolution have created their own FAQ sheet which is available on ECT Manager with specific information about the data which they hold and how they manage it.

-As May 25th approaches we are making sure that the data we collect and store, in order to undertake our role as the Appropriate Body for NQT Induction, is compatible with GDPR regulations.
+We are ensuring that the data we collect and store, in order to undertake our role as the Appropriate Body for ECT Induction, is compatible with GDPR regulations.

-As a consequence of this we will not be storing historic records for longer than six years.
-Until now we have been able, by exception, to store them indefinitely.
+As a consequence of this we will no longer store historic records for longer than six years.

 Every year we receive requests from schools asking to help trace records from years ago for teachers who have undertaken induction but whose Teaching Regulation Agency (formerly NCTL or GTC) records are showing as "induction not yet completed" or even in

 some cases "induction not yet started" or "Required to complete".